As an Amazon Associate we earn a small commission from qualifying purchases.

 - Parents instinctively know what is good for their child, and will do what they feel is best for their child, even when there is nobody telling them what the right thing is.

-- There are other methods to learn how to be a better parent, such as reading parenting books or speaking to relatives or friends.
-Many parenting classes are just a business model who use new parents as a way to make some income, and do not always offer the best information.
+- There are other methods to learn how to be a better caregiver, such as reading parenting books or speaking to relatives or friends.
+Many classes are just a business model who use new parents as a way to make some income, and do not always offer the best information.
 You need to research the class you are taking first to make sure it has your best interests at heart.

 When You Should Take A Parenting Class